Act, Think or Abstain: Complexity-Aware Adaptive Inference for Vision-Language-Action Models: EXPERIMENTAL RESULTS

-To quantify the amount of data required by our pipeline, we evaluate the framework across seven distinct configurations under an increasing number of data samples.
-The baseline MLP consists of concatenated raw features without uncertainty estimation.
-We compare this against unimodal variants (i.e., text-only, vision-only, and fused GMMs) as well as a KNN variant.
-Finally, we assess the ensemble configurations, comprising both GMMs and kNN.
-Concretely, we subsample the training set at \{0.1\%, 1\%, 5\%, 10\%, 25\%\}, going from 64 to 15{,}885 samples.
-Figure \ref{fig:performance} reveals three key trends using the Macro F1-Score as the main metric.
-First, the baseline MLP trained on raw features remains almost insensitive to the size of the dataset, yielding a stable but mediocre performance ($F1 \approx 0.60$) across all training fractions.
-This suggests that, without the density estimators, the model cannot effectively separate the manifold, even when additional data is available.
-Secondly, methods leveraging vision features exhibit the strongest scaling.
-While the vision-only GMM struggles with extremely low data ($0.1\%$), it improves quickly, outperforming the baseline by 15\% once just $1\%$ (i.e., less than 1,000 samples) of the data is available.
-Performance converges around $5\%$, confirming that the pipeline can effectively learn even with scarce data, once the underlying distribution is stabilized.
-Finally, the multimodal GMM ensemble achieves the highest robustness at $0.1\%$.
-This indicates that, while additional modalities may introduce noise when dealing with large datasets, they provide a beneficial regularization effect when dealing with few samples, preventing the MLP from overfitting to sparse vision clusters.
-Concurrently, the non-parametric kNN degrades significantly at $0.1\%$ due to local sample sensitivity, which becomes critically sparse with extremely low data.
-Overall, the pipeline demonstrates higher efficiency compared to the baseline MLP, reaching near-peak performance with as low as $5\%$ of available training data, making it very suitable for robotics applications with limited labeled data.
+To quantify the data required by our pipeline, we evaluate the framework across eight distinct configurations under an increasing number of data samples.
+We compare the baseline MLP on raw and reduced features against single-score GMM variants using text-only, vision-only, or fused features, a kNN variant, and ensemble configurations comprising both GMMs and kNN.
+Concretely, we subsample $\mathcal{D}$ at \{0.1\%, 1\%, 5\%, 10\%, 25\%\}, going from 64 to 15{,}885 samples.
+Figure \ref{fig:performance} reveals three key trends in Macro F1-score.
+First, the MLP directly trained on features remains almost insensitive to the size of the dataset, yielding stable but mediocre performance ($F1 \approx 0.60$) across all training fractions.
+This suggests that, without the density estimators, the model cannot effectively separate the manifold even when additional data is available.
+Second, the fused GMM exhibits the strongest scaling: it becomes the best configuration already at 1\% of the training data with an F1-score of 0.76, reaches 0.83 at 5\%, and then approaches saturation.
+The vision-only GMM follows closely, showing that visual structure provides a strong foundation while language supplies complementary task context.
+Finally, the broader multimodal GMM ensemble is the most robust configuration at 0.1\%, indicating that additional modalities can regularize extremely sparse training sets, but its advantage disappears as more data become available.
+Concurrently, the non-parametric kNN degrades significantly at 0.1\%, as local density estimates become critically sparse.
+Overall, the fused GMM reaches near top performance with as little as 5\% of the available training data, making it well suited to robotics applications with limited labeled data.